kitomer/bunny/README.md

 The following points form the "philosophy" of the Bunny language:

+- In general a Bunny program should be easy to read, understand and reason about and everything should be well-defined so that there are no surprises (for example overflows, automatic coersion of types).
 - Every step of an algorithm is a function call, picked from a public or custom function library.
 - Programs describe how stuff is done, not how data is represented.
+- Programs should specify in great detail the boundaries in which code is supposed to function, and the interpreter will check those boundaries by static analysis.

 ### Features worth mentioning